hirrolot/hirrolot.github.io/content/extend-your-language-dont-alter-it.md

 This macro `impl` does not follow the syntax of C. This is why it looks so odd.

 Both alternatives have the same semantics and the same functionality.
 The difference is only in the syntax part.
 Always try to mimic to the syntax of your host language, and you should be fine.
 Do not try to alter the common syntactical forms like a function/variable definition.
 This is what I call syntactical consistency <span class="note" id="c99-lambda">[C99-Lambda] is yet another terrifying example of abusing the preprocessor.
-It attempts to _alter_ the function definition syntax, and therefore it looks odd.</span>.
+It attempts to _alter_ the native function definition syntax, and therefore it looks so odd.</span>.

 [C99-Lambda]: https://github.com/Leushenko/C99-Lambda